genghizkhan91/Scripts/README.md

 accomplished to my satisfaction using programs available in the Arch Linux official repos or the AUR.

+These scripts, being a pet project, are provided as is with no guarantee that they will work for you.
+You are free to use them, or hack them, provided you comply with the license they are provided under.

 #Projects in this repo

 As of now, I have just two projects in this repo: